panichelpdesk/panichd/README.md

 This ticketing system is actually mean to be used in a corporate support environment, by these reasons:
 * Only registered users or ticket managers are able to add tickets.
 For any manager, a ticket can only be assigned to an owner which is registered.
 * We have included all required asset files in the package structure because we want it to be usable in our LAN even without working internet connection (think about IT corporate support)

+#### Translations
+This package is multilingual.
+Current full covered languages are Catalan, English and Brazillian Portuguese.
+The following are other translations that come from Ticketit and are'nt up to date.
+A helping hand on any of them will be very welcome:
+* Armenian
+* Deutsch
+* Farsi
+* French
+* Hungarian
+* Italian
+* Russian
+* Spanish

 #### A ticket step by step example
 1. A user registers a new ticket for a specific issue